MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/index.md

 ### User Control Panel

 Windows includes a control panel that allows computer users to enable or disable location settings.
-Because thesesettings can expose sensitive data, this user interface gives users control over whether programs have access to their location.
+Because the settings can expose sensitive data, this user interface gives users control over whether programs have access to their location.

 ## Whitepapers